MRes AI and Machine Learning

 We remain careful in how we deliver large scale teaching, research, or social events, with online provision remaining as an option.
 We would aim to offer a combination of on-campus and remote activities for research degrees that seek to maximize physical access and in person engagement within given health and safety restrictions.

-For more information about Imperial’s programmes’ delivery, your learning experience and the steps planned to keep you safe on campus if you are able to join us, please see our Covid 19 information for applicants and offer holders page.
+For more information about Imperial’s programmes’ delivery, your learning experience and the steps planned to keep you safe on campus, please see Imperial's Covid 19 information for applicants.

 Work in progress....

 We are inviting applications from students who are enthusiastic and strongly motivated by research and development work in AI methods and/or AI applications for various areas of business and public services in a multidisciplinary setting and welcome students from all over the world and consider all applicants on an individual basis.

 The Department values diversity and equality and is committed to providing an inclusive environment in which all students can thrive, and we particularly encourage applications from women, disabled and Black, Asian and Minority Ethnic applicants, who are currently under-represented in the sector.
 Our students will be registered in the Department of Computing, which is also an Athena SWAN Silver Award winner, a Stonewall Diversity Champion, a Two Ticks Employer, and is working in partnership with GIRES to promote respect for trans people.